nickmelamed/nba_wins_predictions/README.md

 ## Analysis

+`Q1_main.ipynb`: Main narrative notebook for Question 1 that includes entire analysis as well as additional commentary.
-`main.ipynb`: Main narrative notebook that includes entire analysis as well as additional commentary.
+`Q2_main.ipynb`: Main narrative notebook for Question 2 that includes entire analysis as well as additional commentary.